aazucena/gi-rnd-generator/README.md

 Any kind of contribution is welcomed

 ## Crediting
-https://genshinlist.com/developer-api - for their database api
+https://genshinlist.com/developer-api - for their database api and character images https://genshin-impact-map.appsample.com - for the materials and enemy imgs

 ## License
 Distributed under the terms of the MIT License